 In a hurry?
 These tips are a good place to start:

 - Stick to simple styles.
 Whenever possible, turn off shadows, textures, and special display effects while modeling.
+If you're using SketchUp 2015 then you can also switch to a Fast Style to improve performance as well.
 You can always turn these features back on later for presentation purposes.

 Tip: SketchUp has a set of default Styles that will help you manage these display settings quickly and easily.